 - Dak’Art Biennale – is a major contemporary art exhibition that takes place once every two years in Dakar, Senegal.
 Dak’Art’s focus has been on Contemporary African Art since 1996.
 It runs for an entire month and usually hosts around 200 exhibitions in a large industrial area of Dakar.
 Visitors can find additional artwork on display in the surrounding art galleries and hotels.
 The next event will be hosted in 2022.

 - Exhibition and Festival Gorée Island – Senegal’s Goree Island celebrates African art and culture in a festival meant to bring members of the African diaspora closer together.
 In the 18th century, Goree Island was one of several West African ports from which goods and slaves were shipped across the Atlantic Ocean to the Americas.
 Nearly 300 years later, the island was declared a UNESCO World Heritage Site.
 Today, it is home to more than 1,000 people and has hosted guests from around the world, including Pope John Paul II and Nelson Mandela.

-Senegal is home to more other festivals, initiation ceremonies, and exhibitions all along the year:
+Senegal is home to other festivals, initiation ceremonies, and exhibitions all throughout the year:

 - Dakar Big Carnaval in November

 - Dakar Music Festival in November

 - The Serrere’s rites and initiations (Ndoutt) from April to June